Day With(out) Art 2024: Red Reminds Me...

 - Program Length: This activity runs from 4pm-6pm.
 The program will begin with a brief introduction of the participating artists and a screening of their work.
 Then, the panelists will engage in a moderated conversation.
 It will end with a Q&A from the audience.

-If you would like more information about accessibility at this event, please contact [email protected] or 332-240-3954.
+ASL interpretation and CART captioning will be available.
+If you would like more information about accessibility at this program, please contact education@studiomuseum.org or 332-240-3954.

 Day With(out) Art 2024: Red Reminds Me...